pallets/quart/docs/design_choices.rst

 It is quite easy to call sync and trigger async execution from a coroutine and hard to trigger async execution from a function, see async_compatibility_.
-For this reason coroutines are prefered even in cases where IO seems unlikely.
+For this reason coroutines are preferred even in cases where IO seems unlikely.